Research Project: Understanding Low-end of Market Rental Housing in Canada

 March 12, 2024

-The Canadian Centre for Housing Rights (CCHR) is proud to be partnering with Purpose Analytics and several national partners on an innovative initiative funded by the Canada Mortgage and Housing Corporation (CMHC) Housing Supply Challenge.
-The Low-end of Market Rental (LEMR) Housing Monitor project aims to build an understanding of the scale of and change in affordable housing stock in Canada, through the lens of six major urban centres: Greater Toronto Area, Metro Vancouver, Montreal, Calgary, Winnipeg and Halifax.
+The Low-end of Market Rental (LEMR) Housing Monitor project aims to build an understanding of the scale of and change in affordable housing stock in Canada, through the lens of six major urban centres: Calgary, Halifax, Greater Montreal Area, Greater Toronto Area, Metro Vancouver Area, and Winnipeg.

 Project background